Liying1996/ViSNP/README.md

 `data` Required.
 The annotation results from VEP.

 `plot_type` Optional."gene", "snp", "all" and "merged" can be selected.
-Default is "rsID".
+Default is "merged".

 `show_num` Optional.
 The number of affected genes shown on the plot.
 Default is 7.